foxcpp/kdeconnect-applet/README.md

 package includes the "plasmoid" implementation that provides remaining bits, but they all require running Plasma DE which is not what some people want.

+kdeconnect-applet is a simple GUI application consisting of a single window.
+If you use a tiling WM, you can configure it to place it somehow special.
+Otheriwse, it is just a regular GUI window.

 ## Features

 - Terrible non-idiomatic Qt-based code.
 - Remote Keyboard implementation.
 - Request photo from device camera.
+- Easily share multiple files by dropping them into the window.

 ## Installation